 Expand offerings: Embed DOH approaches into clinical care

 Health care organisations can look at all the ways they can address DOH through the products and services they deliver.
 Leaders could consider offering “farmacies” or care management approaches that account for broad needs.
 Education and training for clinicians should extend beyond traditional medicine and into areas like social work and public health.
 Beyond that, organisations should consider taking steps to address environmental factors that are within their control, such as working with local, state, and/or federal governmental agencies to support infrastructure enhancements and performing climate assessments for their communities.

 Look inward: Ensure your own employees’ needs are being addressed

 According to estimates from 2017, nearly one in five employed women (18%) and nearly one in four (23%) employed Black women work in the health care field.
 A significant portion of those workers, however, make less than US$15 an hour—34% of all female workers and nearly half of Black and Latina female health care workers.
 Moreover, a significant portion of those populations lack access to health insurance and or are on Medicaid (7.1% and 10%, respectively).18 As large employers, health care leaders should ask themselves questions such as: Is the pay for my employees equitable and is it sufficient to support their needs for food, shelter, transportation, and even health care?

 Extend a hand: Diversify and expand community-based partnerships

-Health care organizations should continue to create new relationships, including with community-based partners.
-Leaders can look beyond organizations that touch directly on health outcomes to ones that are investing in infrastructure critical for equitable health, (e.g., developers, community investment funds).
+Health care organisations should continue to create new relationships, including with community-based partners.
+Leaders can look beyond organisations that touch directly on health outcomes to ones that are investing in infrastructure critical for equitable health, (e.g., developers, community investment funds).